Audney-creator/Lita_CapstoneProject/README.md

 ## Technologies Used
 ---
+- Microsoft Excel;
+  - data loading and inspection
+  - handling duplicates
-- Microsoft Excel: For initial data exploration and calculations
+  - For initial data exploration and calculations
+  - data cleaning and formatting
+  - data visualizations

 - SQL: For querying data to derive key insights